AkasshShah/MouseMaze/README.md

 ## The Setup

-First install the mousemaze environment as show [here](https://github.com/AkasshShah/MouseMaze/blob/master/gym-mousemaze/README.md).
+First install the mousemaze environment as shown here.

 Then follow the example as shown in the .py file/files on this level.